Generic Name: tiotropium bromide

 2 DOSAGE AND ADMINISTRATION

-Spiriva capsules must not be swallowed as the intended effects on the lungs will not be obtained.
-The contents of the Spiriva capsules are only for oral inhalation and should only be used with the HandiHaler device [see Overdosage (10)].
+For oral inhalation only.
+Do not swallow Spiriva capsules, as the intended effects on the lungs will not be obtained.
+The contents of the Spiriva capsules should only be used with the HANDIHALER device [see Overdosage (10)].

-The recommended dose of Spiriva HandiHaler is two inhalations of the powder contents of one Spiriva capsule, once-daily, with the HandiHaler device [see Patient Counseling Information (17)].
+The recommended dose of Spiriva HANDIHALER is two inhalations of the powder contents of one Spiriva capsule, once-daily, with the HANDIHALER device [see Patient Counseling Information (17)].
+Do not take more than one dose in 24 hours.

 3 DOSAGE FORMS AND STRENGTHS

-Spiriva HandiHaler consists of Spiriva capsules and a HandiHaler device.
-Spiriva capsules contain 18 mcg dry powder formulation of tiotropium in a light green, hard gelatin capsule with TI 01 printed on one side and Boehringer Ingelheim company logo on the other side.
+Inhalation Powder: Spiriva HANDIHALER consists of Spiriva capsules containing tiotropium powder for oral inhalation and a HANDIHALER device.
+Spiriva capsules contain 18 mcg of tiotropium in a light green, hard gelatin capsule with TI 01 printed on one side and Boehringer Ingelheim company logo on the other side.
+The HANDIHALER device is only intended for use with the Spiriva capsules.

-Spiriva HandiHaler is contraindicated in patients with a hypersensitivity to tiotropium, ipratropium, or any components of Spiriva capsules [see WARNINGS AND PRECAUTIONS (5.2)].
-In clinical trials and postmarketing experience with Spiriva HandiHaler, immediate hypersensitivity reactions, including angioedema (including swelling of the lips, tongue, or throat), itching, or rash have been reported.
+Spiriva HANDIHALER is contraindicated in patients with a hypersensitivity to tiotropium, ipratropium, or any components of this product [see Warnings and Precautions (5.2)].
+In clinical trials and postmarketing experience with Spiriva HANDIHALER, immediate hypersensitivity reactions, including angioedema (including swelling of the lips, tongue, or throat), itching, or rash have been reported [see Warnings and Precautions (5.2)].

 5 WARNINGS AND PRECAUTIONS